blancos-code/cotton-buds-tutorial/README.md

 ![Now all you need to do is right-click on mhyprot2 down there and click on close handle](https://i.imgur.com/qEi5imJ.png)

 # 3. How to use
+**/!\ You need to have bypassed and to be in the game world not main menu / loading screen**

 ## Method 1 (CETRAINER)
 ### 1. Launch trainer<br>
 Start Cotton Buds 3.6 - Auto Update.CETRAINER.